-When the stock market takes a dump, I like to focus on happier things, like nice houses with beautifully remodeled bathrooms where you can actually go to the bathroom.
+When the stock market takes a dump, like it did in 2018 and is currently doing in 2020, I like to focus on happier things, like nice houses with beautifully remodeled bathrooms where you can actually go to the bathroom.

 As a dad, I’d like my parents and in-laws to come visit more, which is why it’d be nice to have a ground floor level portion of the house dedicated just to them.
 This would make it more comfortable for all of us.